Continuing Education Activity

 - Major Depressive Disorder with Psychotic features: First or second-generation antipsychotics, along with an antidepressant, is the treatment of choice for depression with psychotic features.
 Olanzapine and fluoxetine, as a combination therapy, have FDA approval for treatment-resistant depression.

-- Delusional Disorder: First-generation antipsychotics are indicated in the treatment of delusional disorder as well as paranoia associated with personality disorders.
+- Delusional Disorder: First-generation antipsychotics are indicated in the treatment of delusional disorder and paranoia associated with personality disorders.

 - Severe Agitation: Severely agitated, irritable, hostile, and hyperactive patients can be treated with a short-term course of first-generation antipsychotics irrespective of the etiology of the behavioral disturbance.
 Second-generation antipsychotics can also be used for treating acute agitation.
 Antipsychotics can also be used in children with severe autism exhibiting behavioral disturbances though repeatedly giving antipsychotics is not preferred.
 Risperidone and olanzapine are useful for controlling aggression in children.